What Is It Like To Be an ER Nurse? Find Out if You Have What It Takes 987839088534212 [9:30 AM] Katie Iglewski

 What Are the Benefits of Being an ER Nurse?

 Being an ER nurse doesn’t just sound hard — it is hard.
-But there are some amazing benefits of being an ER nurse.
+However, there are some amazing benefits to being an ER nurse.

 Meaningful Work

 ER nurses help patients during their worst moments.
-As a nurse working in the ER, they get the opportunity to save lives and support the people who need compassion the most.
+They get to save lives and support the people who need compassion the most.

-According to the CDC, there is an average of 131.3 million people that arrive in the emergency room each year.
-Only 38 million of those cases are injury related and only 18.6 million cases require hospital admission.
-While only 3.1 million cases will result in admission to the critical care unit.
+According to the CDC, an average of 131.3 million people arrive in the emergency room each year.
+38 million of those cases are injury-related and 18.6 million cases require hospital admission.
+Roughly 3.1 million cases will result in admission to the critical care unit.

-So whether they are caring for a child who just broke their first bone or preparing someone for emergency surgery, ER nurses can leave every shift knowing that their job matters immensely.
+Whether they are caring for a child who just broke their first bone or preparing someone for emergency surgery, ER nurses can leave every shift knowing their job matters immensely.

 You’re a Part of a Team